-In order to understand the effect of cold caches, we repeated the measurements, but we were looking particularly onto the first timing result.
-With cold caches, the slope of the linear model for the runtime increased from 11.3 to 12.5 μ s per table and per ray, which predicts a GPU runtime of approximately 176 μ s/ray or correspondingly 5.7×10^3 rays/s for our test case.
-The offset only increased from 16.4 to 16.7 μ s/ray.
-The actual measured timing, 2.74 s, accounts for a performance of 6.17×10^3 rays/s.
+In order to understand the effect of cold caches, we repeated the measurements, but we were looking particularly at the first timing result.
+With cold caches, the slope of the linear model for the runtime increased from 11.3 to 12.5 μs per table and per ray, which predicts a GPU runtime of approximately 176 μs ray $^{-1}$ or correspondingly 5.7×10^3 rays s^{-1} for our test case.
+The offset only increased from 16.4 to 16.7 μs ray $^{-1}$.
+The actual measured timing of 2.74 s accounts for a performance of 6.17×10^3 rays s^{-1} .
 This is a notable reduction of the performance from warm to cold caches.

 From this, we can deduce the runtime increase due to memory page misses in the GPU memory.
 Table 2 shows that the model and direct measurements agree well in estimating an increased runtime of 0.25 s due to the cold cache.
-This increase of time, however, is much larger than the bare data transfer time of about 75 ms, which results from data volume of 1.2 GiB of the tables divided by the nominal bandwidth of 16 GiB/s of the CPU-GPU interconnect.
-Besides the bare transfer time, the increase in runtime is largely due to contributions from latencies, as every page fault is treated one-by-one.
-In the best case, some improvements due to overlapping of data accesses and computations on different blocks might be expected, a major strength of high-throughput devices like GPUs.
+This increase in time, however, is much larger than the bare data transfer time of about 75 ms, which results from data volume of 1.2 GiB of the tables divided by the nominal bandwidth of 16 GiB s-1 of the CPU-GPU interconnect.
+Besides the bare transfer time, the increase in runtime is largely due to contributions from latencies, as every page fault is treated one by one.
+In the best case, some improvements due to overlapping of data accesses and computations on different blocks might be expected, which is a major strength of high-throughput devices like GPUs.
 However, this effect does not seem to come into play in this test case.